MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-management-landing-zone.md

 *Resource group: containers-rg*

 The data management landing zone hosts an Azure Container Registry.
-It allows the data platform operations to deploy standard containers for use in data science projects.
+It allows the data platform operations to deploy standard containers for use in data science projects for the data application teams to consume.

 ## Azure Synapse Private Link hub

-*Resource group: consumption-rg*
+*Resource group: synapse-link-rg*

 Azure Synapse Analytics Private Link hubs are Azure resources, which act as connectors between your secured network and the synapse studio web experience.
 Data management and analytics scenario uses the hubs to securely connect to Azure Synapse studio from your Azure Virtual Network using private links.